-The 2-bus is a 16X2 summing amplifier designed to help the users of digital audio workstations achieve better mix performance through the use of the existing equipment in their studios.
-The designers and their colleagues have noted that while digital audio workstations (DAW's) offer unprecedented flexibility in multitrack recording and editing, the mixing buss in these systems generally doesn't perform up to the quality of most analog recording consoles in terms of sound quality and preservation of spatial detail.
+The 2-BUS LT is a 16X2 summing amplifier designed to help the users of digital audio workstations achieve better mix performance through the use of the existing equipment in their studios.
+The designers and their colleagues have noted that while digital audio workstations (DAW's) offer unprecedented flexibility in multitrack recording and editing, the mixing buss in these systems generally doesn't perform up to the quality of high end analog recording consoles in terms of sound quality and preservation of spatial detail.
 In today's portable environment, and with the cost of maintaining and housing legendary recording equipment, the choice of the big mixing desk is impossible for many users of DAW's.
-It is in this spirit that the Dangerous engineering team is designing and manufacturing an exciting array of mic pre-amps, summing amps, monitoring, and metering equipment designed to meet the challenge of today's recording environment.
+It is in this spirit that the Dangerous engineering team is designing and manufacturing an exciting array of equipment designed to meet the challenges of today's recording environment.

-Hooking up your Dangerous 2-Bus
+Hooking up your Dangerous 2-BUS LT

-DANGEROUS 2-BUS REAR PANEL
+DANGEROUS 2-BUS LT REAR PANEL

-The 2-Bus is designed to mix the outputs of one or two eight channel D/A converters (Digidesign 882, 888, Apogee AD8000, Prism Dream ADA-8, Troisi DC8-224DAC, etc....).
-The hook-up is simple.
-Use standard mic cables (or an 8- or 16-ch. snake) with XLR connectors to plug from the D/A analog output to the 2-Bus inputs.
-It is not necessary or desirable to lift the shields on these cables.
-The "Main" output feeds your 2-track mixdown medium, be it an external A/D converter, DAT machine, CD writer, analog 2-track, etc.

-The "Monitor" output goes to an analog input on a Dangerous Monitor box or to the monitor section of an existing console.
+The 2-BUS LT is designed to mix the outputs of one or two eight channel D/A converters (Digidesign 882, 888, 192HD, Apogee AD8000, Prism Dream ADA-8, RME ADI series, Steinberg Nuendo 8, Troisi DC8-224DAC, etc.) The hook-up is simple.
+The LT employs what is known as the "DA-88" standard pinout for it's analog inputs (see pg.
+12.)
+Use a cable with the appropriate connectors to plug from the D/A analog output to the 2-BUS LT inputs.
+We recommend Redco Audio for cables and harnesses.
+We have specified a couple for our gear, to make life easier for those of you in need of harnesses (see also pg.
+12.)
+The expansion inputs are for stacking 2-BUS's, or as an effects return to the mix.
+The "Main" output XLR's feed your 2-track mixdown medium, be it an external A/D converter, DAT machine, CD writer, analog 2-track, etc. The "Monitor" outputs go to an analog input on a Dangerous Monitor box or to the monitor section of an existing console.
+The levels of both 2-BUS LT outputs are at a nominal +4 dBu studio line-level (1.23 volts RMS).
 It is sometimes desirable to lift the shield on the receiving end of an output cable to ensure the best noise performance.
 Using "ground lift" plugs on equipment is generally not the best way to achieve quiet performance.
 The chapter titled "Grounding Examples" goes over some of the principles of this subject and is recommended reading for anyone setting up a studio.
-Users who have D/A converters with unbalanced (RCA) outputs should refer to the wiring diagrams and explanations in that chapter.
-The levels of both 2-Bus outputs are at a nominal +4 dBu studio line-level (1.23 volts RMS).
-Cables can be custom-manufactured to your specifications by Dangerous Music, Inc. by calling or contacting us through our website Dangerousmusic.com.
-We use the best examples of Mogami wire and Neutrik connectors coupled with quality soldering techniques to ensure exemplary performance.
+The Grounding Examples chapter also has wiring diagrams to assist users with unbalanced gear should they encounter trouble.